Skip to content

 Recommendation

-For most users, we recommend GQL as the primary query language due to its:
+For most use cases, GQL is the recommended primary query language due to its:

 • ISO standardization